Amsterdam/bag_services/README.md

 Developing
 ----------

-Use `docker-compose` to start a local database and Elastic Search service.
+Use `docker-compose` to start a local database and Elasticsearch service.
 Use `sudo` if you're running on Linux.

 	docker-compose up -d --build database elasticsearch

-Create a new virtual env, and execute the following:
+Then, create and activate a new virtual environment in the `.venv` directory:

+	python3 -m venv .venv
+	source .venv/bin/activate

+In this virtual environment, execute the following commands:

 	pip install -r requirements.txt
 	export DJANGO_SETTINGS_MODULE=bag.settings.settings
 	./bag/manage.py migrate
 	./bag/manage.py runserver

 The BAG API should now be available on http://localhost:8000/